 Arvind and Chandan Nandlal Kilachand Honors College

-The Kilachand curriculum has several keynotes:
+The Kilachand curriculum has unique features:

-First, it attempts to integrate the arts, sciences, and professions and attempts to lower the barriers between pure and applied knowledge while avoiding an instrumental, utilitarian approach.
+First, it attempts to integrate the arts, sciences, and professions and to lower the barriers between pure and applied knowledge while avoiding an instrumental, utilitarian approach.

 Second, the curriculum explores the commonalities and differences of various disciplines’ ways of knowing by looking at specific problems in a wide range of fields.